mflood/my_reads_react_app/README.md

-# my_reads_react_app
+# MyReads React App

-MyReads React App - my final project for Udacity React Fundamentals Course
+> This is my final project for Udacity React Fundamentals Course

 ## External dependencies

-This app depends on a books api provided by the creators of the course:
+> This app depends on a books api provided by the creators of the course:

     https://github.com/udacity/reactnd-project-myreads-starter

-Specifically, **BooksAPI.js** is provided to interact with that service
+> Specifically, **BooksAPI.js** is provided to interact with that service

 > Also of note, the bookshelf ids need to be "read", "wantToRead", "currentlyReading"